 - Changes in behavior and/or emotion

 Recovering From a Concussion

 Fortunately, most people recover fully from concussions.
 However, even minor concussions require time to heal and doctors will often order patients to rest for days, weeks or even months to help ensure a full recovery.
 Fortunately, the Pennsylvania Workers’ Compensation Act allows injured workers to obtain benefits for their work-related injuries.
-If you suffered a concussion at work, the Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. are here to help you get the benefits you deserve while you recover.
+If you suffered a concussion at work, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C. are here to help you get the benefits you deserve while you recover.

 Obtaining Compensation for A Concussion